 The aging population and changing lifestyles have made DM more common among older adults[10].
 Currently, elderly individuals, especially those aged 60-79 years, have a high incidence of DM, with nearly 50% of patients being aged ≥ 65 years[11].
 DM is associated with a high risk of metabolic disorders in elderly individuals, which may increase mortality and reduce quality of life in older adults[12].
 It is argued that DM increases the risk of hypoglycemia in older adults, which can lead to cognitive impairment, cardiovascular disease and even death[13].
 Therefore, it is necessary to consider the glycemic indices of the elderly population, focusing on elderly individuals who may have DM or have been diagnosed.
 Understanding the prevalence of DM among elderly people in a certain area and discussing the risk factors related to DM are conducive to carrying out targeted interventions for the local elderly population and developing effective blood glucose (BG) management strategies[14].

 The purpose of this study was to explore the prevalence of DM among elderly individuals in the Lugu community and analyze the related risk factors.
-A total of 4816 older adults who came to the community for physical examination were included, and clinical signs such as BMI, waist-to-hip ratio (WHR), and systolic blood pressure (SBP) and diastolic blood pressure (DBP) were collected to diagnose hypertension (HT) and DM.
+A total of 4816 older adults who came to the community for physical examination were included, and clinical signs such as body mass index (BMI), waist-to-hip ratio (WHR), and systolic blood pressure (SBP) and diastolic blood pressure (DBP) were collected to diagnose hypertension (HT) and DM.
 The findings of this study will help to understand the DM status of elderly individuals in the Lugu community and provide corresponding health management suggestions for elderly individuals who come to the community for physical examination.

 MATERIALS AND METHODS